edisonlee0212/SorghumFactory/README.md

-# SorghumFactory
+# PlantArchitect
-SorghumFactory is an application of UniEngine that provides a procedural sorghum model that will be used for illumination estimation of sorghum field.
+PlantArchitect is an application of UniEngine that provides a procedural sorghum model that will be used for illumination estimation of sorghum field.

 ## Getting Started
 The project is a CMake project.
 For project editing, code inspections, Visual Studio 2017 or 2019 is recommanded.
 Simply clone/download the project files and open the folder as project in Visual Studio and you are ready.